haade-administrator/haade.fr/_posts/en/2020-02-11-zigbee-vs-z-wave.md

 Since May 2019 I have decided to change all the modules on z-wave batteries to xiaomi zigbee modules.
 This awareness for this change came at the same time as the desire to change the jeedom home automation system to homeassistant.

 Admittedly, it was tricky, but I don't regret it.
-Jeedom started developing **openzigbee** which supports [zigbee2mtt](https://www.zigbee2mqtt.io/){:target="_blank"} but dropped it to deal with deconz. *This is one of the reasons that made me leave this system, but that's another debate.* So integration by mqtt is possible but you have to create virtual ones to control the actions and that's not very waf.
+Jeedom started developing **openzigbee** which supports [zigbee2mtt](https://www.zigbee2mqtt.io/){: target="_blank"} but dropped it to deal with deconz. *This is one of the reasons that made me leave this system, but that's another debate.* So integration by mqtt is possible but you have to create virtual ones to control the actions and that's not very waf.

   Then there is the **cost of the modules** which is currently too expensive for my taste for z-wave, that should change in the second half of 2020 but for the moment I have sold the old modules second-hand on a market place and 5 modules on batteries allowed me to collect enough money to pay me 20 in zigbee it is simply surreal.
 So should we remove the z-wave I would say no because for now the z-wave modules are more varied than zigbee (but this is changing).